Naguib10/directors-2/README.md

 ## Description

 A mern project written in javascript.
-React js was used for building the front-end, Node.js and express for the backend, and Mongodb for the database.
+React js was used for building the front-end, react bootstrap for the components, Node.js and express for the backend, and Mongodb for the database.

 ## Getting Started